 The inputs of the project elaborated in the Section 2.5 show the estimated amount of resources that will be used for the project.
 The use of resources for the project can have indirect impacts of GHG emissions from the production process.
 The main materials used in this project include concrete, reinforcing steel, structural steel, in addition to PVC pipes.
 Defra / DECC (2012) states that for every tonne of concrete casted, 135 kg of indirect CO2 emissions result.
+The greatest indirect CO2 emissions are estimated from the usage of reinforcing steel.
 Due to the small scale of the construction, the estimated indirect CO2 emissions from material usage are minimal for this project.